Last updated: 03.04.2019

 What happens if I require further assistance regarding the EU Settlement Scheme?

-The Immigration Service team is currently writing an application guide.
+The Immigration Service team has written an Application Guide (last updated: 7 May 2019) with some basic information and screenshots for the application form.
 We are not currently offering appointments to help you with your application but will be happy to assist you if you visit our Reception during our opening hours.
 Alternatively, you may wish to complete our online Contact Form.

 Can Immigration Service team help me apply for a UK residence card?